 Neither of these lists is exhaustive and other exclusions will apply.
 Consult your policy wording for more detailed information.

 Once you’ve selected what you want to be insured, you can select the level of cover you require.
 There are two levels of temporary home insurance available:

-This is the highest level of insurance that is the home insurance equivalent of comprehensive car insurance and will cover ‘all-risks’ unless specifically excluded in the policy wording.
+This is the highest level of insurance possible.
+You can think of it as the home insurance equivalent of comprehensive car insurance, and will cover ‘all-risks’ unless specifically excluded in the policy wording.